samjprakash/Deploy-Resume-With-EC2/README.md

-Host Your Resume on AWS EC2 with a CI/CD PipeLine Using GitHub Actions
+Hosting Resume on AWS EC2 with a CI/CD PipeLine Using GitHub Actions